mfuerstenau/gradle-buildconfig-plugin/README.md

 # Build config plugin for Gradle Java and Groovy projects
 ## What is a build config
-A build config is a generated class holding constants set by the build script that.
+A build config is a generated class holding constants set by the build script.
 It can be accessed within the Java or Groovy application, thus providing a way to transport information about version, project name or debug flags or a lot more info that otherwise will not be available or has to to be transported via complicated workarounds.

 ## TLDR;
 ```gradle